Skip to main content

 Price per serving: $8.99-$9.99 (2-person plans start at $71.92/week for 4 meals)

-Home Chef has the biggest weekly menu of any meal kit.
-60+ dishes every week, which is absurd.
-But the real date night advantage is their Customize It feature: you can swap proteins on most recipes.
+Home Chef’s edge isn’t menu size (HelloFresh wins there).
+It’s customization.
+The real date night advantage is their Customize It feature: you can swap proteins on most recipes.
 Order the honey-glazed chicken, swap it for salmon.
 Order the steak fajitas, swap for shrimp.
 Your date is vegetarian?
 Swap the meat for plant-based protein or extra veggies.

 Pros: